karmaniverous/stan/.stan/system/stan.system.md

 - You MUST compute fence lengths dynamically to ensure that each outer fence has one more backtick than any fence it contains.
 - Algorithm:
-  1. Collect all code blocks you will emit (every “Full Listing” and “Patch” for each file; any additional examples).
+  1. Collect all code blocks you will emit (every “Patch” per file; any optional “Full Listing” blocks, if requested).
   2. For each block, scan its content and compute the maximum run of consecutive backticks appearing anywhere inside (including literals in examples).
   3. Choose the fence length for that block as maxInnerBackticks + 1 (minimum 3).
   4. If a block contains other fenced blocks (e.g., an example that itself shows fences), treat those inner fences as part of the scan.
 If the inner block uses N backticks, the enclosing block must use at least N+1 backticks.
-  5. Apply the same fence length to both the “Full Listing” and “Patch” blocks of a given file; if either requires a larger fence, use the larger value for both.
+  5. If a file has both a “Patch” and an optional “Full Listing”, use the larger fence length for both blocks.
   6. Never emit a block whose outer fence length is less than or equal to the maximum backtick run inside it.
-  7. As a sanity check, after composing the message, rescan each block and verify the rule holds; if not, increase fence lengths and re‑emit.
+  7. After composing the message, rescan each block and verify the rule holds; if not, increase fence lengths and re‑emit.

 - Coverage:
   - For every file you add, modify, or delete in this response: